 The screws/hardware that came with the rods was awful.
 I stripped two sets of screws trying to get them in the wall.
 I recommend purchasing your own hardware instead of using the screws that are inclosed.

-I often go to these web sites for inspiration even though I can’t afford to purchase drapes here.
-For me those sites are Potterybarn.com, Ballarddesigns.com and Etsy.com.
+I like to go to a few web sites to get inspiration even though I can’t afford to purchase drapes here.
+For me those sites are Potterybarn.com, Ballarddesigns.com and Etsy.com (prices vary greatly).
 Drapes on these sites can be more than $100 per panel.
 If this is not your budget, you can still find great curtains and shades.

 1.)
 Hang the Rods in the Right Place – This may sound stupid, but after spending three hours hanging one rod in the wrong place, I decided it deserved a separate step.

 I kept reading in multiple place that you should hang your curtains high and wide.
 I did that but as you can see in the photo, there is such a thing as too high.
 After hanging mine SUPER HIGH I learned it should only be 4-6 inches above your window frame.

 Use the right screws.
 I’ve learned that screws are not all created equal.
 You will read that you should use wood screws only if you are screwing into wood.
 If you are like me, you don’t know what you are screwing into.
 I have been burned by using the screws that are included because they are the cheapest (easiest to strip) screws.

 I used a drill to get a hole in the drywall and then screwed in wood screws.
 My curtains are not particularly heavy so hammering in the dry wall plastic things seemed like overkill to me.

 2.)
 Adjust the length of your curtain if necessary.
 There are several ways to do this.
 You can sew them, but let’s be real, who has time to do that.
 You can also use hem tape, regular tape (which I tried and no one noticed) or glue.
 I also folded the top of my curtains over as I hung them on the rings.